Victoria government logo

 The Victorian Government has committed $14 billion to expand kindergarten programs across the state and give children the best start to life.

-These government-owned and government-run centres will be built in areas where they are needed most.
+These government-owned and government-run centres will be built in communities where they are needed most.
 They will offer childcare, Three and Four-Year-Old Kindergarten and then eventually transition to include Pre-Prep.
 In some cases, they may be co-located with services like maternal and child health services and playgroups.
 We’ll work with local government and the community to plan each centre.

-Where possible, we’ll locate the centres at, or alongside, schools, hospitals, TAFEs and other major employers to make childcare accessible and convenient for working parents and carers.
+Where possible, we’ll locate the centres at, or alongside, schools, hospitals, TAFEs and other major employers to make childcare accessible and convenient for parents and carers.

-Confirmed 2025 locations:
+Confirmed 2025 sites:

 Government-owned and government-run early learning centres have also been confirmed for the following locations:

-• Creswick-Clunes
+• Alexandra

 • Dandenong